elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_introduction.md

 from errors, but also results in code that is easier to refactor and more maintainable.

-I could go on for months about how great Elm is (and I do that at the local Elm meetup that I help organize), but let's dive into some basic examples.
+I could go on for months about how great Elm is (and I've done that at my local Elm meetup), but let's dive into some basic examples.

 ## Hello.elm